EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 * The token endpoint.
 * The authorization endpoint.
+* The revoke endpoint as specified in [RFC 7009](https://tools.ietf.org/html/rfc7009)

-Both service endpoints are specified in [OAuth2 section 3](https://tools.ietf.org/html/rfc6749#section-3).
+The token and the authorization endpoints are specified in [OAuth2 section 3](https://tools.ietf.org/html/rfc6749#section-3).

 ### Institution-level Service Endpoints

-Federation Services need to provide at least an token service endpoint as a target the edu-ID Mobile App.
+Federation Services need to provide at least an token and a revoke service endpoint as a target the edu-ID Mobile App.

 The token endpoint MUST support at least the following grant-types: